Give Money, Get Contracts

-Take, for instance, Magnum Construction Management Corp., a construction firm owned by a family of builders that has given thousands of dollars to Mayor Carlos Alvarez and county commissioners.
-According to state incorporation records, MCM's officers are Jorge, Juan, Raul, and Pedro Munilla, who along with relatives Fernando, Jacquelyn, Laura, Madeline, Norka, and Pedro Jr. each gave the $500 maximum to Commissioner Joe Martinez's campaign.
-That's $5,000.
-Entities listing the same address as MCM headquarters at 6201 SW 70th St. gave him a combined $2,500.
-And that's just one commish.
+Today, I’m focusing on Magnum Construction Management Corp., or MCM, a construction firm owned by a family of builders who have given thousands of dollars to Alvarez and the county commissioners.
+According to state incorporation records, MCM’s officers are Jorge, Juan, Raul and Pedro Munilla, who along with their relatives Fernando, Jacquelyn, Laura, Madeline, Norka, and Pedro Jr., each gave the $500 maximum to Commissioner Joe Martinez’s campaign for a combined total of $5000.
+Entities listing the same address as MCM headquarters at 6201 SW 70 Street gave him a combined $2500.
+And that’s just one commissioner.
+The Munillas showered a grand total of $34,000 to reelect Alvarez, Carlos Gimenez, Bruno Barreiro, Audrey Edmonson, Natacha Seijas and Barbara Jordan.